 Step-by-step instructions for adding content to your site navigation / menu, how to change the order of your site navigation / menus, how to add custom menu items, and how to change the site navigation / menu titles.

-Learn how to add and update the information in the dark grey section at the bottom of your website, including adding content like collapsable menus on the left 3/4 of the area, and updating the form items on the right 1/4 of the area like address, contact information, and social media links.
+Learn how to add and update the information in the dark grey section at the bottom of your website, including adding content like collapsible menus on the left 3/4 of the area, and updating the form items on the right 1/4 of the area like address, contact information, and social media links.

 There are a variety of automatic feeds that can be set up on your website.
 News can be pulled directly from Around the O through a feed and calendar items can be pulled directly from the UO calendar through a feed.
 In addition, we can set up automatic feeds for announcements, updates, programs, etc., using tags on article pages.

-Webforms are used to create simple forms for your website, such as a “contact us” page, and are enabled on a per user.
+Webforms are used to create simple forms for your website, such as a “contact us” page, and are enabled on a per user basis.
 Try to limit webforms to no more than 5-8 questions.
 If you need to ask more than 5-8 questions, or you need to collect any FERPA data, please use Qualtrics to create your form.